,

 Depending on your local authority, there could be extra rules to follow to let a compliant HMO.
 It’s also important to comply with the Fitness for Human Habitation Act, which was introduced in 2019.

-If you break minimum room size or occupancy rules, you breach your HMO licence and could be prosecuted.
+If you break minimum room size or occupancy rules, you’re breaching your HMO licence and could be prosecuted.
 If you’re convicted, you could be hit with an unlimited fine.

 As an alternative to prosecution, your local authority could fine you up to £30,000.

-Do you agree with the minimum room sizes for HMO properties?
+Do you have any unanswered questions on minimum room sizes for HMO properties?
 Let us know in the comments below.

 Useful guides for buy-to-let landlords